 Hamas is a spinoff of Egypt’s Muslim Brotherhood, an Islamist religious, social and political movement.
 The organization was founded in 1987 amid the first Palestinian uprising and later gained notoriety for a campaign of suicide bombings that killed hundreds of Israelis.
 It won popularity by establishing a network of charities that address poverty and health-care needs.
 Its campaign against corruption in the Palestinian Authority led to a surprise Hamas victory in the 2006 parliamentary election, and it gained control of Gaza’s government the following year after a bloody battle with Fatah.
-Most of Gaza’s social services are now provided by the government and the territory gets help from international aid groups like the United Nations.
+Most of Gaza’s social services are now provided by the government and the territory gets help from international aid groups like the UN.
 Israeli politicians make regular reference to the Hamas charter, which calls for the destruction of the Jewish state.
 As Hamas struggled under Israeli and Egyptian restrictions on what went in and out of Gaza, some sections of the organization tried to project a more moderate image, suggesting that a peace deal with Israel would be acceptable if approved by all Palestinians in a referendum.
 Hamas has a leadership in exile, headed by Qatar-based Khaled Mashaal, and various chiefs within Gaza and the West Bank who control its political and military activities.

 Given its long history of violence against Israel and bad blood with Fatah, the U.S. and its allies have generally considered Hamas an obstacle in the quest for Middle East peace.
 At the same time, for many Palestinians, Hamas represents a satisfying answer to Israel’s occupation.
 In a poll in December 2014, 36 percent of Palestinians surveyed said they would vote for Hamas in legislative elections and 34 percent supported Fatah.
 Some observers say Hamas’s effort to end its rift with Fatah is a sign of growing pragmatism, and that unifying the Palestinians may help build the consensus needed for peace negotiations.
 Others say the movement was bankrupt and isolated and had little choice.
 Abbas has argued that Hamas should be seen as a parliamentary opposition party, and that the support of a majority of Palestinians for a two-state solution makes a diplomatic solution to the conflict achievable.
 He hoped to hasten that outcome by asking the United Nations Security Council to set a one-year deadline for a negotiated deal, giving Israel three years to end its occupation.
 The council, however, rejected the resolution as 2014 came to a close.
 Netanyahu had said the creation of a Palestinian state outside of negotiations with Israel would result in Hamas taking control of the West Bank as well as the Gaza Strip and that Israel would never let that happen.